awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-This policy allows users to view and modify scaling policies in the Amazon EC2 console, and to create and manage CloudWatch alarms in the CloudWatch console\.
+This policy allows console users to view and modify scaling policies in the Amazon EC2 console, and to create and manage CloudWatch alarms in the CloudWatch console\.

 You can adjust the API actions to limit user access\.
 For example, replacing `application-autoscaling:*` with `application-autoscaling:Describe*` means that the user has read\-only access\.